aecsocket/aecsocket.github.io/docs/rattle/guide/dev/README.md

 ## Documentation

-The API is heavily documented, and is the easiest place to find development info since it's also integrated into your IDE.
+The API is heavily documented and is the easiest place to find implementation info on certain classes and systems.
+It should also be integrated into your IDE, so if you need detailed info, check that first.
 I plan to write small snippets here as well on how to combine the different parts of the API together.